 Target urgent action to combat climate change and its impacts.

-Our 2023 Sustainability Report is prepared in accordance with Global Reporting Initiative (GRI) Standards and the Sustainability Accounting Standards Board (SASB) Standard.
+Our 2025 Sustainability Report was prepared in accordance with Global Reporting Initiative (GRI) Standards and the Sustainability Accounting Standards Board (SASB) Standard.
 It also contains information in consideration of the Task Force on Climate Related Financial Disclosures (TCFD) reporting framework.